 C19 welcomes proposals for roundtables, workshops, panels, and individual paper submissions.
 We prefer that proposals with multiple participants reflect a diversity of institutional affiliation, academic rank, and disciplinary background.
 For panel submissions, please include at least three presenters and no more than four, one of whom may serve as a respondent.
 Roundtables may have more presenters.
 All proposals must leave adequate time for discussion (each session is 90 minutes long).
 Individuals seeking potential collaborators may wish to use the C19 listserv, the discussion board on C19’s Facebook page, or Twitter, using the #C19Amlit hashtag or by tagging @C19Americanists.

 C19: 2022 will once again feature a series of seminars which will provide participants the opportunity for a collaborative conversation around a particular topic.
 Each seminar will be capped at 15 participants and will be run by leaders with expertise in the topic.
 Typically, each participant will submit a five-page paper before the conference to be read in advance by the other participants; time in the seminar itself will be reserved for discussion.
 Seminar participants will be listed in the program.
 Participation as both a presenter and seminar participant will be allowed only as space permits.
 Leaders are chosen by the Program Committee.
-Topics and seminar leaders will be announced soon.
+2022 seminar descriptions and seminar leaders can be found here.

 Conference participants are limited to one appearance on the program in a substantive role (presenter, roundtable participant, or respondent), and one appearance as a session organizer, chair, seminar participant, or speaker/facilitator on a professional support session.
 Please submit only one proposal for a substantive role.

 Submissions will be due on September 17th, 2021.
-The website will open for submissions on June 15th.
-Submission instructions will be posted there.
+The conference submission site will open for submissions on June 15th: https://c19conference2022.exordo.com/login

 Sarah E. Chinn, Program Chair, Hunter College, CUNY